All Episodes

 And then he went to the fire department where he retired from.

-So somehow, like I remember your dad, and I would make the drinks for your dad and your mom.
+So somehow, like, I remember your dad, and I would make the drinks for your dad and your mom.

-I I just remember You're making drinks for my dad, you were busy.
+You're making drinks for my dad.

 I was very busy.